 Annual Retainer.
-During 2015, directors were entitled to an annual retainer of \$110,000, \$50,000 of which was payable in shares of Class A Common Stock of the Company pursuant to the Directors' Annual Retainer Plan.
-During 2015, a director owning a number of shares greater than or equal to the Board's share ownership guidelines (see below) could elect to receive, in cash, all or a portion of a retainer payment otherwise payable in shares of Common Stock.
+During 2016, directors were entitled to an annual retainer of \$110,000, \$70,000 of which was payable in shares of Class A Common Stock of the Company pursuant to the Directors' Annual Retainer Plan.
+Directors serving for only a portion of the year received a pro-rated portion of the annual retainer.
+The Standish Directors, who each hold shares well in excess of the Board's share ownership guidelines (described below), may elect to receive cash in lieu of the stock portion of the annual retainer.
+Any director may also elect to receive all or any part of his or her unpaid cash portion of the annual retainer in shares of Class A Common Stock.

 Meeting Fees.
 In lieu of cash fees for regularly scheduled meetings, directors received an additional cash fee of \$30,000, and members of the Audit Committee also received an additional annual cash amount of \$5,000.
-These amounts were paid in four equal quarterly installments.
-Directors received cash fees of \$750 for each special meeting of the Board or any Board Committee during 2015 that was designated as a telephone meeting.
-During 2015, one Board meeting, one Audit Committee meeting and two Compensation Committee meetings were so designated.
-Directors were also entitled to receive cash fees of \$1,500 for each special meeting of the Board, and \$1,000 for each special meeting of a Committee they attended in person or by telephone.
-There were no such meetings during 2015.
+These amounts were paid in four equal quarterly installments and were also pro-rated in the case of service for only a portion of the year.
+Directors received cash fees of \$750 for each special meeting of the Board or any Board Committee during 2016 that was designated as a telephone meeting.
+During 2016, three Board meetings and two Governance Committee meetings were so designated.
+Directors were also entitled to receive cash fees of \$1,500 for each special meeting of a Committee they attended in person or by telephone.
+There were no such meetings during 2016.

 Other Fees.
-The Chairman of each standing committee of the Board received an annual fee during 2015 for such service: \$7,500 for the Chairman of the Governance Committee, \$10,000 for the Chairman of the Compensation Committee, and \$15,000 for the Chairman of the Audit Committee.
-The Chairman of the Board received an annual fee of \$60,000 for such service, and the Vice Chairman of the Board received an annual fee of \$35,000 for such service.
+The Chairman of each standing committee of the Board received an annual fee during 2016 for such service: \$7,500 for the Chairman of the Governance Committee, \$10,000 for the Chairman of the Compensation Committee, and \$15,000 for the Chairman of the Audit Committee.
+(These fees were also pro-rated in the case of any director serving in such capacity for a portion of the year.)
+The Chairman of the Board received an annual fee of \$60,000 for such service, and the Vice Chairman of the Board received an annual fee of \$60,000 for such service, and the Vice Chairman of the Board received an annual fee of \$35,000 for such service.
 Directors receive \$1,500 for each day that they are engaged in Company business (other than attendance at Board or Committee meetings) at the request of the Chairman of the Board or the Chief Executive Officer.
 Annual fees are paid in four equal quarterly installments.
 All amounts are paid in cash.